entelect-incubator/.NET/Phase 6/Step 3/README.md

 ## **Configure Startup class**

 Once the OrderCompleteJob class is created, it is time to configure the Startup class.
-In the Startup class, the objective is to configure a recurring job to call the SendNotficationAsync method every minute.
+In the Startup class, the objective is to configure a recurring job to call the SendNotificationAsync method every minute.

 Firstly, I will add the OrderCompleteJob to the dependency injection container in the ConfigureServices method.